-13.4 Gender-neutral language is used where possible, and all students are invited to use their choice of pronoun (e.g. she/her/hers) and encouraged to restate this if they are incorrectly addressed.
+15.4 Gender-neutral language is used where possible.
+Students are invited to use their choice of pronoun (example: she/her/hers) and encouraged to restate this if incorrectly addressed.

 Gender-neutral language means words such as chair/chairperson, police officer, spokesperson etc. - words which are not gender specific.
 In written documents, this could include replacing pronouns (e.g. he/she) with the person (e.g. 'the student').
 The HR website contains advice on pronouns and LGBTQ+ Allyship and recommendations on actions which support LGBTQ+ students.
-Consider adding your pronouns to your email or Zoom signature, and if you are comfortable, include them when introducing yourself to help normalise their use (e.g. "Hello, I am Jane Smith and my pronouns are She/Her").
+Consider adding your pronouns to your email or Zoom signature, and if you are comfortable, include them when introducing yourself to help normalise their use (e.g. "Hello, I am Jane Smith and my pronouns are She and Her").

-13.5 Students are given opportunities in their learning to widen their circles of contact or experience, and are supported to work together inclusively via the use of a group-work contract or similar.
+15.5 Students are given opportunities in their learning to widen their circles of contact or experience, and supported to work together inclusively via the use of a group-work contract or similar.

 CIE has practical guidance on how to approach this in its Spotlight Guide to Cultural Integration of Home and Overseas Students, and Spotlight Guide to multicultural groupwork and an excellent resource for students: a group work contract.
-The group work contract supports inclusive group work via a structured opening conversation within the group, establishing preferred ways of working together and keeping in touch etc. We recommend using class time for this initial conversation, with staff on hand to offer support if required.
+The group work contract supports inclusive group work via a structured opening conversation within the group.
+This establishes preferred ways of working together and keeping in touch etc. We recommend using class time for this initial conversation, with staff on hand to offer support if required.
 In addition, when setting up groups, we'd recommend encouraging students to work with people they don't usually work with.

-In addition, if your students do not already study in a real-world context, seek opportunities to bring involvement in real-world projects in your module, such as working with e.g. local government, charities, or industry on a real-world problem (e.g. genuine problem rather than something mocked up which has already been resolved) or the creation of a new resource.
-Your faculty careers team have great experience supporting this type of activity, which also meets many aspects of curriculum 2021.
+If your students do not already study in a real-world context, seek opportunities to bring involvement in real-world projects in your module.
+This might include: working with local government, charities, or industry on a real-world problem (a genuine problem rather than something which has already been resolved) or the creation of a new resource.
+Your faculty careers team have great experience supporting this type of activity, which also meets many aspects of The Liverpool Curriculum Framework.

-13.6 Teaching methods offer diverse and anonymous ways to contribute views and participate in discussion, supporting minority voices (e.g. use of polling software).
+15.6 Teaching methods offer diverse and anonymous ways to contribute views and participate in discussion, supporting minority voices.
+Example: polling software.

 Not all students are able or confident to speak in class, so offer multiple ways for students to participate.
-There are a variety of centrally supported collaborative tools you may wish to investigate (e.g. PollEverywhere, discussion boards, collaborative documents, online chat, etc.) - guidance is available in the CIE Hybrid Active Learning Canvas Course.
+There are a variety of centrally supported collaborative tools you may wish to investigate (e.g. PollEverywhere, discussion boards, collaborative documents, online chat, etc.).
 Consider permitting anonymous participation, particularly if discussing sensitive or contentious issues or issues relating to personal identity.